jdc91/You-Dont-Know-JS/scope & closures/ch1.md

 Finally, we can conceptualize that there's an LHS/RHS exchange of passing the value `2` (by way of variable `a`'s RHS look-up) into `log(..)`.
 Inside of the native implementation of `log(..)`, we can assume it has parameters, the first of which (perhaps called `arg1`) has an LHS reference look-up, before assigning `2` to it.

-**Note:** You might be tempted to conceptualize the function declaration `function foo(a) {...` as a normal variable declaration and assignment, such as `var foo` and `foo = function(a){...`.
-In so doing, it would be tempting to think of this function declaration as involving an LHS look-up.
+**Note:** You might be tempted to conceptualize the function declaration `function foo(a) {...` as a normal variable declaration and assignment, such as
+`var foo`
+`foo = function(a){...`.
+In doing so, it would be tempting to think of this function declaration as involving an LHS look-up.

 However, the subtle but important difference is that *Compiler* handles both the declaration and the value definition during code-generation, such that when *Engine* is executing code, there's no processing necessary to "assign" a function value to `foo`.
 Thus, it's not really appropriate to think of a function declaration as an LHS look-up assignment in the way we're discussing them here.